Covalent bond

 A covalent bond is a chemical bond that involves the sharing of electrons to form electron pairs between atoms.
 These electron pairs are known as shared pairs or bonding pairs.
 The stable balance of attractive and repulsive forces between atoms, when they share electrons, is known as covalent bonding.
 For many molecules, the sharing of electrons allows each atom to attain the equivalent of a full valence shell, corresponding to a stable electronic configuration.
-In organic chemistry, covalent bonding is much more common than ionic bonding.
+In organic chemistry, covalent bonding is much more common than ionic bonding, where atoms are separate and merely associated by electrostatic attraction.

 Covalent bonding also includes many kinds of interactions, including σ-bonding, π-bonding, metal-to-metal bonding, agostic interactions, bent bonds, three-center two-electron bonds and three-center four-electron bonds.
 The term "covalence" was introduced by Irving Langmuir in 1919, with Nevil Sidgwick using "co-valent link" in the 1920s.
 Merriam-Webster dates the specific phrase covalent bond to 1939, recognizing its first known use.
 The prefix co- (jointly, partnered) indicates that "co-valent" bonds involve shared "valence", as detailed in valence bond theory.

 In the molecule H_{2}, the hydrogen atoms share the two electrons via covalent bonding.
-Covalency is greatest between atoms that have similar electronegativities, regardless of whether the elements are the same as each other.
+The covalent character of a bond, as opposed to a more ionic nature, is greatest between atoms that have similar electronegativities, regardless of whether the elements are the same as each other.
 Covalent bonding that entails the sharing of electrons over more than two atoms is said to be delocalized.